Aca1990/VoRtex-School/README.md

 •	Enable the deployment of the virtual classroom to end-users on cloud servers or local (institutions) machines (scalability)

-•	Enable virtual assists during the session that support teachers for predeined courses (content generation)
+•	Enable virtual assists during the session that support teachers for predefined courses (content generation)

-•	Design immersive environment that can be used via different user interfaces (Communication using PC desktop or VR devices)
+•	Design an immersive environment that can be used via different user interfaces (Communication using PC desktop or VR devices)

 The VoRtex prototype adapts the MicroLessons concept.
 MicroLessons are sessions prepared and created by the teacher using a web platform or the client application on a desktop PC.
-Also, the MicroLessons structure includes challenges like problem solving puzzles for different use cases like learning a new programming algorithm or exploring space to find required objects.
+Also, the MicroLessons structure includes challenges like problem-solving puzzles for different use cases like learning a new programming algorithm or exploring space to find required objects.
 MicroLesson practical examples are:

 •	Build 3D interactive simulation (introduction to game development)

-•	Bank resource management and critical thinking (introduction to finance and decision making)
+•	Bank resource management and critical thinking (introduction to finance and decision-making)

-•	Real-world physics (a lesson about laws of physics)
+•	Real-world physics (a lesson about the laws of physics)

 •	Scientific method (chemistry and biology)